Looking to give your team visibility without sharing access to your phone system by forwarding texts somewhere else?

 Here are a few more key benefits of choosing OpenPhone:

-- Unlimited calling and texting: OpenPhone offers unlimited calling and texting to US and Canadian numbers from anywhere in the world — all you need is a computer or cell phone and WiFi.
+- Free calling and texting: OpenPhone offers free calling and texting to US and Canadian numbers from anywhere in the world — all you need is a computer or cell phone and WiFi.

 - Forwarding options: With OpenPhone, you can forward text messages, voice messages, and missed call notifications to as many email addresses or Slack channels as your team needs.